How to know when it’s time to go Online

 But in the online world that’s just not the case.
 You need to be able to “hook” someone’s attention within seconds so that they want to stick around and keep reading to find out more about what you offer.

-So if you can’t “hook” someone’s interest offline and lead them all the way through a process that ends in them buying from you (which means them actually giving you money in return for your service or product), then you really have very little chance online where competition is fierce and attention spans are shorter than a gnat’s.
+If you can’t “hook” someone’s interest offline and lead them all the way through a process that ends in them buying from you (which means them actually giving you money in return for your service or product), then you really have very little chance online where competition is fierce and attention spans are shorter than a forgetful gnat’s.

 If you go online too early it can really hurt your business…